 We will specifically be studying the youth population in the historical part of Venice, which is where most of the youth problems are occurring (Passi 2008).
 We will also be looking at the Mestre, or the mainland, however, for youth migration trends.
 Finally within Venice, we will specifically be interested in the residential areas as opposed to the tourist areas.

-Our project has certain limitations in order for us to achieve our goals and objectives in the given amount of time.
-These limitations will help us obtain maximum benefit for our study since we can be more efficient in knowing what times of the day we can conduct our work.
+Our project has certain limitations in order for s to achieve our goals and objectives in the given amount of time.
+These limitations will help us obtain maximum benefit for our study.
 Our group will have time constraints regarding researching and data collection because the times for the different activities people engage in vary.
 Therefore, we must plan to observe the youth population during correct time period.
 We will have to work during the day to see young people interacting with each other and the city itself, and to interview people.
 The nightclubs would have to be observed at night at their peak hours.
 Also, in Venice, most people do not work from 12:00pm to 2:00pm, so it would be beneficial to interview natives between these hours since they would have some free time.
 Since schools are closed on the weekends, it would be a good time for us to observe and interact with the children.
 On the other hand, during the week we could observe school systems.

 Venice has a different definition of "young" than the western world.
 It is well known that in Italy, many live with their parents past the age of 30 (Greenspun 1998).
 Also, the average age that a college student graduates from college in Italy is 27.8, which is almost five years after the American college graduation rate (Panorama 2008).
 After looking at similar youth statistics, we decided to establish the youth age boundaries from birth to the age of 29 for the purpose of this project.
 Since there is a large age range associated with the youth, we have further broken up this age group into three different parts: the early years, the adolescent years, and the young adult years.
 The breakdown of the age groups also makes it easier to identify issues that are related to each specific stage of life.
 The early years include the time of birth to 14 years.
 The areas which we will be evaluating related to this age group are fertility rates, daycare programs, schooling systems, and traditional children games.
 During the adolescent years, ages 14 to 20, universities and the economy for graduates will be examined.
 The pre-adult years, ages 20 to 29, are associated with new young families, jobs, and the cost of living.
 When we examine youth issues, we are not referring to crime, but rather issues that are causing the youth to move out of Venice.